 email@example.com, 713-221-8284Additional Members: Lea Campbell, Eszter Trufan, Elizabeth Villegas

 The main goal of the project was to utilize the College Student Inventory (CSI) questionnaire to identify at risk groups in 4 freshman barrier courses and employ intervention strategies based on individual student's profiles with the goal of improving pass and retention rates.
 A portrait of students' affective skills including motivation, study habits, coping mechanisms and receptiveness to support services was obtained and compared to student's performance in the first semester of the project.
 The high dropout proneness (HDP group) from the CSI questionnaire proved to be the best identifier of students at-risk of failing these barrier courses.
 This group was targeted in the second semester of the project and seemed to respond best to one-on-one interactions with instructor.
 Utilization of the Mid-year Assessment (MYSA) allowed for a direct comparison pre-and post-interventions and demonstrated an increase in students' confidence in math and science, increased confidence in study habits and improved attitude towards educators.
 The project allowed instructors to test specific interventions and determine which ones work best for which groups of students.
 The project also generated CPHS approval of a study that is open for data collection for the next 9 years.
 We believe further data collection may confirm results of HDP group and may serve as a useful tool of targeting at risk students with the newly created mentoring program.Circle Artifact(s): http://www.tinyurl.com/15-16tcvisbal

-Circle Contact: Susan Henney (Associate Professor, Social Sciences) Circle Contact Info:
+Circle Contact: Elizabeth Hatfield (Associate Professor, Arts & Humanities) Circle Contact Info:

-Circle Contact: Katharine Jager (Assistant Professor, English) Circle Contact Info:
+Eszter Trufan (Assistant Professor, Natural Sciences) Circle Contact Info:

 University of Houston-Downtown